ashutoshmjain/gita/src/prompt.md

 - Pretend you are podcast hosts .
 Your names are Satoshi and Satosha .
 Welcome the audience and introduce yourself.
 - Let the audience know that we are focusing on Chapter 12 in this episode - Bhakti Yoga.
 - Why chapter 12 is considered the core message of Gita - what exactly is devotion.
 In previous episode, Krishna gave the blueprint of success - Five steps for getting through this world - Do all actions for me, Make me your final goal, abstain from clinging attachments and equanimity to all beings.
 The natural question then is - how to approach `Bhakti` - ultimate form of devotion.
 Arjuna wants to understand the very basis of Bhakti-yoga.
-- Explain why we are using hymns for this chapter.
-Hymns are the best way to express reverence.
+- Explain why we are using Ode for this chapter.
+Odes are the best way to express reverence.

 # Main Episode

 ## General Instructions:
-- The purpose of the episode is to recite every hymn from source: The Yoga of Devotion: A Victorian Hymn ; and to explain the meaning - contrasting spirituality with science wherever possible to make this ancient wisdom real.
+- The purpose of the episode is to recite every Ode from source: Ode to Divine Devotion: Paths to the Supreme Being; and to explain the meaning - contrasting spirituality with modern scientific perspective wherever possible.
+The underlying theme is to make feel this ancient wisdom real.
-- Recite all the hymns - from 1 to 20 , using the pattern as described by flow below.
+- Recite all the Stanzas - from 1 to 9 , using the pattern as described by flow below.
-- Flow for hymn recital: Let the audience know which Sanskrit verses are covered by this hymn - Recite the hymn with reverence - Brief explanation of meaning - repeat the hymn.
+- Flow for Ode recital: Let the audience know which Sanskrit verses are covered by this Ode Stanza - Recite the Ode Stanza with reverence - Brief explanation of meaning - repeat the Ode Stanza.

 # Episode closure